R33sesK1ng

 @JustAPlayer, A "filt rainbow" is just an array of FILT particles, each of which have a ctype value starting from 1, then 2, and then increasing by a power of 2 each time.
 That is, it's just a line of bit values in order of 1 to 536870912.
 If you want to know how to do filt logic, you should mess around with TMP and Ctype values for FILT, and look at other saves that would have it.

-• JustAPlayer
+• wsxdrfvyhn

 12th Nov 2020